This article was last updated by on

 Step 1: Preparing Your Seeds

-Take a tablespoon of pothos seeds in a bowl and fill it with tap water.
-Stir the seeds and wait for a few seconds for them to settle at the bottom.
+Fill a tablespoon of Pothos seeds in a bowl with tap water.
+Stir the seeds and wait a few seconds for them to settle at the bottom.
 You will see two different kinds of seeds:

 • You can discard the seeds floating on top of the water as they are bad seeds that will not germinate.

-• The seeds at the bottom of the bowl are healthy seeds that will most likely give you a good pothos plant.
+• The seeds at the bottom of the bowl are healthy and will most likely give you a good Pothos plant.

-I generally prefer to soak the seeds overnight before I plant them in a soil medium.
+I prefer to soak the seeds overnight or 12 hours before planting them in a soil medium.

 Step 2: Selecting a Starter Pot

-Like every other plant pot, your seed starter pots should have a drainage hole.
-If not, make sure you create some holes manually to avoid the rotting of seeds.
+Like every other plant pot, your seed starter tray should have a drainage hole.
+If not, manually create some holes to avoid the seeds’ rotting.

-If you directly plant the seeds in big pots, the seeds might germinate; however, the baby pothos will die due to excessive water.
-Larger pots retain more water.
+If you directly plant the seeds in big pots, the seeds might germinate.
+However, baby Pothos will die from excessive water as larger pots retain more water.

 Step 3: Preparing the Soil